khakhlyuk/university-notes/NTU_CZ3005/Artificial_Intelligence_Part_I.md

 	- Any optimal solution in the original problem is also a solution (non necessary optimal) for the relaxed problem.

 ### Best First Search
-- A generic Informed Search algorithm (example are Greedy BFS, A*)
+- A generic Informed Search algorithm (example are GBFS, A*)
 - Expand most desirable unexpanded node.
 	- Use an evaluation function *f(n)* to estimate the cost of each node.
 	- Nodes are ordered so that the one with the lowest *f(n)* is expanded first.